 ANS: We feel that while these courses are beneficial, they should serve as a complementary source of learning.
 We do know of successful programmers who have learned solely from these resources alone.
 However, to get the fullest potential out of the child, it takes a teacher to guide and mentor a beginner coder.

 QN: Let's talk a bit about your classes; how many are held per year in all on average?
 What are the class sizes like?
 How do you handle instances of students signing up when the slots are completely filled?

 ANS: Our class size holds around 10 kids and we currently only have 2 slots available every Saturday.
 There is one class in the morning and another in the afternoon.
 We would have to place students on our waiting list for the start of the next course as it can be disruptive and unfair to the other students who have already advanced in the current course cycle.
 Our courses are weekly and lasts for around 20 weeks on average.

-QN: Then again, we noticed a section of the online application (to enrol at Coding Labs that is) requires the applicant to state his/her level of proficiency in the area of programming.
+QN: Then again, we noticed a section of the online application (to enrol at Early Coders that is) requires the applicant to state his/her level of proficiency in the area of programming.
 How does that reconcile with the other rationale of yours which only accepts learners who are aged 13-17 years old?